 The CIN 1 grade is used to describe mild dyskaryosis, which signifies mild changes to the cervical cells.
 This affects only one-third of the cervical surface area.
-These changes definitely do not signify cancer and in the majority of cases will not cause cancer in the future.
+The changes definitely do not signify cancer and in the majority of cases will not cause cancer in the future.
 CIN1 usually corresponds to infection with Human Papilloma Virus (HPV) and will often resolve by itself within six months.
 Usually, no treatment is required for an abnormal smear showing only mild dyskaryosis.
 However, a repeat smear test after six months is necessary to monitor changes.

 High Grade Dyskaryosis

 The examination usually takes around 10-20 minutes and involves inspecting the vaginal and cervical tissues using a type of microscope which magnifies the cervix surface between 10 and 40 times its size.
-The colposcopy results can determine whether treatment to remove the cells is needed.
+A small tissue sample may be taken from the cervix for further examination.

 Treatment for High Grade Dyskaryosis